Azure/azure-quickstart-templates/acs-swarm-full-template/README.md

 --- | --- | ---
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frgardler%2Fazure-quickstart-templates%2Facs%2Facs-swarm-full-template%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>|Swarm

 ## Deployment Tips:
 1. You will need to provide an SSH RSA public key.
-Follow instructions to generate SSH RSA keys in section [SSH Key Generation](#ssh-key-generation)**.
+Follow instructions to generate SSH RSA keys in section [SSH Key Generation](#ssh-key-generation).
 Your key should include three parts, for example ```ssh-rsa AAAAB...snip...UcyupgH azureuser@linuxvm```
 2. As a best practice, create a new resource group for every new container service you deploy.

 # Swarm Container Service Walkthrough